Non-Disclosure Agreement Processing

 - I am attending a meeting off campus and, when I got here, I found out that one of the requirements of the meeting is to sign a Non-Disclosure Agreement before any information will be provided to me.
 What should I do?

 If the parties to the NDA include the University, you should send the NDA to OSP immediately for review.
 You can either fax it or email it.
-The OSP fax number is 512-471-6564; our office email address is email@example.com .
-Please call OSP at 512-471-6424 to let the office know you are sending a NDA agreement for emergency review.
-Please leave a phone number where we can reach you.
+The OSP fax number is 512-471-6564; our office email address is firstname.lastname@example.org .
+Call OSP at 512-471-6424 to let the office know you are sending a NDA agreement for emergency review.
+Leave a phone number where we can reach you.
 OSP will give the agreement top priority and will sign it as soon as possible if the terms are acceptable.

 In the alternative, you may download the UT Universal NDA form and present it to the party, or parties, for signature.
 If a signed copy of the UT Universal NDA is submitted to OSP without edits, the NDA can be signed by OSP immediately.